 Copywriting gives you complete freedom to say whatever you think your audience would love to hear.
 No other tool in your marketing toolbox is as quick, easy, and versatile.
 But even marketing people can be constrained by what they think the medium demands.
-Our recent experience of advertising in Bristol Life is a lesson in what can go wrong.
+My recent experience of advertising in Bristol Life is a lesson in what can go wrong.

 Bristol Life is a glossy Bristolian lifestyle magazine.
 Once a year it publishes a ‘Meet the Agency’ advertising feature.
 The format is simple: you take a quarter or half page for which you submit a photograph and some copy.
 Your text has to be in the form of a Q&A, presumably to make it look like a Bristol Life journalist really has interviewed you.